danieljjb/kq-kayak-tours/README.md

 ## Icons

 I used icons for social media and for tours packages, all of which I got from [Font Awesome library](https://fontawesome.com/ "Font Awesome").

+## Fonts

+I have chosen to use the font [Montserrat](https://fonts.google.com/specimen/Montserrat?query=montser "Montserrat font") which I imported from [Google Fonts](https://fonts.google.com/ "Google Fonts").
+I chose this font because I think really fits in with the design of the website.